codeoverflow-org/nodecg-io-docs/docs/samples/streamelements.md

 ## Using the SteamElements sample bundle

-The streamelements-events example bundle in `samples/streamelements-events` demonstrates the ability to react to events like donations and subs.
+The StreamElements-events example bundle in `samples/streamelements-events` demonstrates the ability to react to events like donations and subs.
 Here is a guide to how to get it working.

 ### Prerequisites